mhantsch/maxtend/BACKGROUND.md

 Why this flexibility?
 Imagine you are used to a specific keyboard layout including extended functionality.
 You work on several computers, sometimes on Windows, sometimes on Linux, sometimes on an external keyboard, and sometimes on the internal keyboard of a laptop.
 You will want that layout to be identical across all these setups.
 On computers where your layout and your extended layers are installed, you can work without an external keyboard, but it will not hurt to also use one.
 On computers where your setup has not been installed, the external keyboard will give you the full functionality.

 ## Staged Setup
-We are addressing the setup in three stages:
+The configuration is setup in three stages:
 1. base OS setup - giving a Colemak layout without extended functionality
 2. maxtend layer - giving extended functionality such as navigation, mouse scrolling etc.
-3. external keyboard - giving extended functionality even if your host computer does not have `maxtend` installed
+3. external keyboard - giving extended functionality even if your host computer does not have `maxtend` installed These stages can work independently, but also combine on top of each other for best functionality.

 ### OS setup
 A Colemak layout.
 With this step, your keyboard will be colemak (including multilingual characters, but no other special layers).
 This is the base for the subsequent maps in AutoHotKey, xkb, keyd, and the UHK.